 If you are Italian please do not read any further ....
 I'm pretty sure you were born instinctively knowing how to make Pesto Genovese.
 You were probably given a marble mortar and a wooden pestle before you could even walk and the multi-generational family recipe passed on to you from your Nonna or your Mama is ingrained on your brain like a tattoo.
 Consider yourself blessed.
 So just stop reading.
 Seriously.

-Pesto Genovese aka Classic Pesto aka Traditional Pesto is awesome.
+Homemade Pesto Genovese aka Classic Pesto aka Traditional Pesto is AMAZING.
 Enough said.
 End of post.
 Buon appetito.

 Not really.
 I have more to say (of course).

 Pesto Genovese is a deceptively simple sauce to make.
 Throw some basil, pine nuts, cheese, salt, garlic, and olive oil in a food processor and let it whir until blended.
 Simple, right?